sandipsubedi/notes_ruby_on_rails/docs/ruby/instance_vs_class/instance_variable.md

   end
 end

-m2 = MyClass.new
+m2 = Human.new
-m2.greeting = "bonjour" # <-- set the @greeting variable from outside the object
+m2.greeting = "bonjour"
+# <-- set the @greeting variable from outside the object

+m2.greeting
-m2.greeting #=> "bonjour"   <-- didn't blow up as attr_accessor makes the variable accessible from outside the object
+#=> "bonjour"  didn't blow up as attr_accessor
+# makes the variable accessible from outside the object
 ```